15 minute read

 Consider this: we value the smart phone we spent a thousand bucks on, even though a smart phone is only ever expected to be functional and will be out of date a year from now.
 If we’re honest, how the phone looks isn’t even that big of a deal anymore.

 Home decorations, on the other hand, are sold cheaply to a market base that is much harder to predict.
 Trends in decor can be anticipated, but even then product designers in home “fast fashion” create items intended only to please our arbitrary tastes for a season.
 People buy cheaply and discard just as easily.

 Want to know more about the original use of the term “fast fashion” outside of interior design?
 Check out Justine Deconte’s incredible fashion channel to hear what she has to say about the issue.

 The big problem with fast fashion is that it is never intended to last.

-Architecture is Way Less Trendy
+Why Architecture is Less Trendy Than Interior Design

 In the world of interior design it’s way easier for small furniture items and home decor to go out of style than for the actual architectural styles of homes.
 While this does happen, the process is longer and slower.